 Further, the fact that Google put all its battery tech, hardware, and controls inside the big black buds themselves — instead of in the cable like so many other wireless earbuds — means Google obviously wanted to make its first

 Two of the biggest complaints about the Pixel Buds were the sheer enormity of their exterior and the fit, which rested them just outside the ear canal instead of snuggly within.
 The entire design has to trim down and shape up.
 The earbuds need to be lighter and fit better for one of the most common use cases in wireless headphone land: Your daily workout.

 It may not be easy, but the next Pixel Buds must be more comfortable and versatile.
 If Google wants to beat Apple at its own game, it has to make a product that is more at home in the gym than the golf tee-shaped AirPods.

 Google’s original Pixel Buds battery just matched the AirPods — even though the PBs weren’t fully wireless — and that’s just not good enough.
-You can bet Apple’s AirPods 2 will offer at least a modest boost in battery life, and if Google wants to make any waves, the Pixel Buds 2 need to go even further.
+You can bet Apple’s AirPods 2 will offer at least a modest boost in battery life, and if Google wants to make any waves, the

 The Pixel Buds’ audio performance is … fine.
 The bass-heavy sound signature isn’t our favorite, but it likely appeals to a wide swath of potential users.
 We honestly don’t expect Google to do much here, but we’d love to see at least a modest improvement in clarity and detail for the midrange and treble.
 Google’s Max and Mini wireless speakers hold their own in their respective markets, and the Pixel Buds would do well to up their game here.